shkedya/Mock_Website_Using_Databases/README.md

-"# This will be what the database client-side version looks like"
+# This will be what the database client-side version looks like